GFP Protocol Settings

 The GFP app also includes an intensity and diameter graph with a slider that is used to increase the accuracy of a GFP count (Figure 2).

 The intensity graph shows the number of cells counted at each GFP intensity level.
 All non-GFP-expressing cells will have the same intensity – the background intensity.
 These cells will form a high peak towards the left of the graph.
-This is an easy indicator for where to place the intensity gate.
-As shown in Figures 3&4, placing the gate slightly to the right of this peak in the control sample will remove any non-GFP cells from the GFP count.
+This is an easy indicator of where to place the intensity gate.
+As shown in Figures 3 and 4, placing the gate slightly to the right of this peak in the control sample will remove any non-GFP cells from the GFP count.